Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Additional Experiments, Network Training and Metrics

 \subsubsection{Additional numerical results for imbalanced data}

-To empirically validate the Minority Collapse of the problems \eqref{eq:UFM_imbalance} and \eqref{eq:deep_imbalance}, we run two direct optimization schemes similar as subsection \ref{subsubsec:direct_im} with heavy imbalanced data of $K = 4$ and $n_{1} = 2000, n_{2} = n_{3} = 495$ and $n_{4} = 10$ for $M = 1$ ($d = 16$) and $M = 3$ ($d = 40$).
+Continue from subsection \ref{subsec:imbalanced_data_experiment}, to empirically validate the Minority Collapse of the problems \eqref{eq:UFM_imbalance} and \eqref{eq:deep_imbalance}, we run two direct optimization schemes similar as Section \ref{subsubsec:direct_im} with heavy imbalanced data of $K = 4$ and $n_{1} = 2000, n_{2} = n_{3} = 495$ and $n_{4} = 10$ for $M = 1$ ($d = 16$) and $M = 3$ ($d = 40$).
 Both models are trained by gradient descent for 30000 iterations.
 The final weight matrices of these models are as following (results are rounded to 2 decimal places):

 for case $M = 1$.
 For case $M = 3$, we have:

 As can be seen from both cases, the classifier of the fourth class converges to zero vector (with the convergence error are less than 1e-8), due to the heavy imbalance level of the dataset, which align to Theorem \ref{thm:UFM_imbalance} and Theorem \ref{thm:deep_imbalance}.